halkyonio/operator/DEVELOPER.md

     export RELEASE="0.10.0"
     operator-courier push $BUNDLE_DIR $QUAY_ORG $REPOSITORY $RELEASE "$AUTH_TOKEN"

-**Warning**: The name of the repository must match the name of the operator created under the folder `upstream-community-operators` or `community-operators`
+**Warning**: The name of the repository must match the name of the operator created under the folder `upstream-community-operators` or `community-operators`.
+The version, of course, will match the one defined within the `CSV` yaml resource or bundle package

-### How to deploy the Component Operator on OCP4
+### How to deploy the Operator on the OLM registry of OCP4

+For local testing purposes, the bundle created previously can be tested using an ocp4 cluster.
+For that purpose, we will deploy different resources in order to let the OLM registry to fetch from quay.io the bundle, install it and next to create a subscription in order to deploy the operator.

-Log on to an ocp4 cluster as a cluster-admin role user.
+So log on first to an ocp4 cluster with a user having the `cluster-admin` role.

-Deploy the `OperatorSource` in order to install from `Quay.io/app` the bundle of the operator.
+Next, deploy the `OperatorSource` in order to install from `Quay.io/app` the bundle of the operator.

     oc apply -f deploy/olm-catalog/ocp4/operator-source.yaml

-Next, subscribe to the `operator` by clicking on the button `install` of the `Component operatror` that you can select from the screen
+Now, using the ocp console, subscribe to the `operator` by clicking on the button `install` of the `Component operatror` that you can select from the screen
 `operatorhub`.

 ![select operator](img/select-operator-hub.png)